 Biden Fires Warning Shot for Retirees ...
 Are You at Risk?

 Is pyrite worth any money

-It may be worthless, like foreign money, but that doesn’t mean that the Pyrite experience has no value – or at least the ability to get it.
-Recently, scientists have been intrigued by this particular possibility of using pyrite in relation to semiconductor technologies, especially in solar cells and therefore in other renewable energy applications.
+It may be useless as a base currency, but that doesn’t mean that pyrite has no value, or at least can’t have it.
+Over the past few decades, scientists have been intrigued by the possibility of using pyrite as a semiconductor technology, especially in solar regions and other renewable energy applications.